Biden undergoes routine colonoscopy, Harris briefly in power

 “As was the case when President George W. Bush had the same procedure in 2002 and 2007, and following the process set out in the Constitution, President Biden will transfer power to the Vice President for the brief period of time when he is under anesthesia,” Psaki said before Biden’s colonoscopy.

-On Friday afternoon, Biden is scheduled to take part in the annual pardoning of the national Thanksgiving turkey.
+On Friday afternoon, Biden took part in the annual pardoning of the national Thanksgiving turkey.

-When Biden took office he brought O’Connor back to the White House to continue serving as his doctor, and O’Connor was expected to have led a team of experts in conducting Biden’s physical exam Friday.
+When Biden took office he brought O’Connor back to the White House to continue serving as his doctor, and O’Connor led a team of experts in conducting Biden’s physical exam Friday.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.